 Are You Thinking about Bankruptcy?

 Are you having trouble paying your bills?
-You’re not alone.
+You are not alone.
 Many people fall behind at some point in their lives.
-Don’t worry….you will not go to jail -- owing money is not a criminal matter.
+Don't worry that you will go to jail -- you will not.
+Owing money is not a criminal matter.

 You might think that bankruptcy is the answer to your problems.
 But, whether you need it and how much it can help you depend on your situation.
 For some people it is the best choice, but for many others, it is not.
 Bankruptcy is a legal process that can get rid of certain debts and give you a chance for a fresh start.
 It does not get rid of all debts.
-You will still have to pay child support, alimony, unpaid taxes, and other bills like student loans.
-You cannot get rid of your mortgage for your house in bankruptcy.
-If you are thinking about bankruptcy, talk to a lawyer soon to find out about your choices.
+You will still have to pay child support, alimony, unpaid taxes, and other bills like student loans and your mortgage.

 Is bankruptcy the best choice for me?